-A number of resources are provided for the consultation of Gallery staff, including a database of copyright in works in the Gallery's collections maintained regularly by the Copyright Officer.
+A number of resources are provided for the consultation of Gallery staff, including a database of copyright in works in the Gallery's collections maintained regularly by the Intellectual Property Officer.
 These resources, which include a number of authoritative websites and books, will be added to and / or amended from time to time.

 The Gallery's practice in commercial and educational image licensing, and in policing its copyright, is regularly reviewed and kept in line with best picture library practice.

 The Gallery advises and consults with organisations such as the Museums IP Network, National Museum Directors' Council, Museums Copyright Group, Collections Trust and the British Association of Picture Libraries & Agencies, among others.

 The Communications and Development Department controls and promotes the use of the Gallery's brand within and beyond the Gallery, developing the Gallery's reputation and the value of the brand, in addition to realising this value through a variety of revenue streams, including sponsorship.

 The Publications Department creates IPR content, in support of the Gallery's mission, in the work it commissions and contracts from leading writers, historians, designers, artists, photographers and other contributors for its books and paper product.
 The Department also adds value to the Gallery's brand by improving its reputation through the quality, authority and appeal of its work, and through wide distribution.
 Its procedures for the clearance and contracting of others' rights model the highest standards of practice.
 In addition, the Department exploits the value of the IPR it generates and manages, raising income through trading in its product and licensing its content, in support of the Gallery.